 FOR THE SEVENTH GENERATION A Community of Coastal Watchers

-Who: A community of coastal watchers What: A 2 foot by one-mile mural of the Oregon, Washington, and California coastline - Exhibiting a selection of paintings from the project When: Opening May 2, 2019 Where: The Elisabeth Jones Art Center
+ABOUT THE PROJECT: Who: A community of coastal watchers What: A 2 foot by one-mile mural of the Oregon, Washington, and California coastline - Exhibiting a selection of paintings from the project When: ONGOING Where: The Elisabeth Jones Art Center

 Erik Sandgren, location: Lone Ranch Beach, acrylic on panel, 24 inches x 48 inches, 2019